bochinchero/decred-pub/StakedValue/StakeValuations.md

  * **Ticket Pool Size** is the total number of Proof-of-Stake tickets in the Decred network, this size oscillates around 40,960 - which is the a target ticket pool size, a predefined network parameter.
 * **Ticket Pool Value** is the total amount of DCR locked in on tickets. at a given time.

-Decred's Proof-of-Stake and ticket-based governance system is the heartbeat of the protocol, it generates a constant flow of coins that, when analysed through already established on-chain metrics, creates a differentiating imprint that makes Decred stand out when compared to other UTXO chains.
+Decred's hybrid Proof-of-Work/Proof-of-Stake and ticket-based governance system is the heartbeat of the protocol, it generates a constant flow of coins that, when analysed through already established on-chain metrics, creates a differentiating imprint that makes Decred stand out when compared to other UTXO chains.

 Checkmate's article above delves deep into the Realised Value and its very unique behaviour when it comes to Decred, it acts as a kind of moving average to the Market Value, acting as support during upward trends and resistance on downward trends.